 Dale chased after him and pointed to the short stack of newspaper articles on the picnic table.
 “All of the papers in this stack are about Johnny DeMonte.
 I want to know why they are in your folder.
 I also want to know why you said those terrible things about Maggie.
 Believe me, whatever you’ve got to say, not knowing feels a heck of a lot worse than hearing the truth.”
 Grumpy looked down at Joy.
 She shrugged her shoulders, and the worried old man wasn’t sure what to do.

-Dale adjusted his ball cap, “Have a seat, Grumps.
+Again, Dale tugged at his hat, “Have a seat, Grumps.
 I can see both of you are keeping something from me.
 These articles say Johnny went missing the same week Maggie died.
 What’s the connection?
 Why did my mom save these stories?
 It’s time for both of you to stop trying to protect me and clear the air.”

 Grumpy tossed a few pieces of kindling and a small log on the fire.
 Then, as embers swirled skyward, he sat down at the end of the table nearest Joy.
 Phelps curled up at his feet.
 “I think, deep down, you know what the connection is.
 Your curiosity is what worried me most when I found the safe.
 Gracie shouldn’t have saved these fuckin' papers.
 They’re coming back to haunt us.
 They are certainly going to end up hurting you and probably end up hurting all of us.”
 Dale and Joy looked at each other, uncertain about where this was going.
 “Whatever we discuss around this table stays at this table.
 Can we agree on that?
 If I tell you what I know, can we also agree to burn these stories and put this shit to rest, once and for all?”
 Dale hesitated but finally conceded.